pawel-napieracz/cordova-plugin-onegini/docs/public/topics/secure-resource-access.md

     });
 ```

 In case of success, the `response` object also contains the body and any headers that were included.
-For more details, see the documentation for [fetch](../reference/resource/fetch.md).
+For more details, see the documentation for [fetch function](../reference/resource/fetch.md).

-For details of the response and error objects, see the documention for [fetch](../reference/resource/fetch.md).
+For details of the response and error objects, see the documentation for the [fetch function](../reference/resource/fetch.md).

 ## Intercepting XHR requests